 In 2008, he won the “California Wines” competition organised by The UK Academy of Food & Wine, and following that he came top in their “New Zealand Winegrowers” competition.

 Agustin also got his hands dirty in the vineyards spending deep time with winemakers in Burgundy (Domaine Mongeard-Mugneret), Ribera del Duero (Bodegas Laveguilla) and Chianti Classico (Fattoria Le Corti Principe Corsini).

-After completing a stint in 2011 at Heston Blumenthal’s Fat Duck, Agustin joined Launceston Place in June of the same year as Head Sommelier.
-In 2012, Agustin finished a placement at the world famous restaurant and three Michelin-starred El Celler de Can Roca in Girona.
-In the same year, he achieved the WSET Diploma and he is currently preparing for the Master Sommelier qualification.
+After completing a placement in 2011 at Heston Blumenthal’s Fat Duck, Agustin joined Launceston Place in June of the same year as Head Sommelier.
+In 2012, he finished a placement at the world-famous restaurant and three Michelin-starred El Celler de Can Roca in Girona, Spain.

 In the same year, he achieved WSET Diploma and he is currently preparing to become Master Sommelier.
 Agustín has won prestigious awards for his wine lists, Tatler Best Wine List Award and the Award of Excellence from Wine Spectator Magazine.

 He is now involved in different projects as wine specialist and wine consultant for restaurant groups and luxury hotels, as well as Nominated Educator for WSET courses at other APPs abroad.
 He is also a wine judge and wine writer, contributing to a couple of publications, including the London newspaper El Iberico.